deepindeed2022/cwlseu.github.io/_posts/2017-01-22-install-Caffe.md

     Maximum number of threads configured as  4 probe_pmake.o: In function `ATL_tmpnam':
-    /home/charles/Repo/ATLAS//CONFIG/include/atlas_sys.h:224: warning: the use of `tmpnam' is dangerous, better use `mkstemp' Parallel make command configured as '$(MAKE) -j 4' CPU Throttling apparently enabled!
+    /home/charles/Repo/ATLAS//CONFIG/include/atlas_sys.h:224: warning: the use of `tmpnam` is dangerous, better use `mkstemp` Parallel make command configured as '$(MAKE) -j 4' CPU Throttling apparently enabled!
     It appears you have cpu throttling enabled, which makes timings